isomerpages/moe-aitongsch/_our-achievements/Student Achievements/Singapore Youth Festival Art Exhibition.md

 * 2 Students from 5PE
 * 1 Student from 5RY

 This year, on top of the online exhibition, we also managed to involve our Aesthetics Leaders curate the artworks for the SYF virtual exhibition.
-You may visit the following website:&nbsp;[https://www.syf.gov.sg](https://www.syf.gov.sg/)&nbsp;to view the artworks.
+You may visit the following website: https://www.syf.gov.sg view the artworks.